nitin0533/Computational-Structural-Dynamics/README.md

 Minimum accuracy between Craig-Bampton frequencies and actual frequencies = (1-(32.9365-32.3998)/32.3998)*100 =98.34%

 Minimum accuracy between CC modes frequencies and actual frequencies = (1-(32.4003-32.3998)/32.3998)*100 = 99.97%

+**How to run the code**
+ Make sure all the files are in same directory.
+Run the code.